 Watch this short Youtube video prepared by Pure Michigan:

 Where to Retire in Ann Arbor and Home Prices

 The housing choices for retirees are quite varied.
 Its residential neighborhoods have a range of architectural styles, from classic 19th and early 20th-century designs in the older parts of town to ranch style homes further out.
 There is a university related retirement community, University Commons, plus many other developments and assisted living facilities that retirees would find desirable.

 Real Estate Values The median price of homes in Ann Arbor are about the highest of anywhere in Michigan (where prices have been in a free fall).
-According to the National Association of Realtors, the median sale price of a home in Ann Arbor during the second quarter of 2017 was $283,800.
+According to the National Association of Realtors, the median sale price of a home in Ann Arbor during the fourth quarter of 2017 was $251,900.